-27, Avenue Muyinga, Q.INS: B.P.: 6877 Bujumbura - Burur Tél: (+257)22273747 WhatsApp: (+257)69032212 gagement of young people to strengthen rule of law and the implementation of due process rights.
-Providing legal assistance to arrested individuals and at-risk youth and visiting police lockup stations and prisons, IBJ in all its activities strives to foster more effective implementation of human rights principles and encourage a pro-bono culture among the legal profession.
-As Burundi is one of the poorest countries in the world, with over 70% of the population below the poverty line, most people cannot afford a lawyer upon arrest and formidable barriers exist to people accessing justice.
+IBJ IN BURUNDI gagement of young people to strengthen rule of law and the implementation of due process rights.
+Whether providing legal assistance to arrested individuals and at-risk youth or visiting police lockup stations and prisons, IBJ in all its activities strives to foster more effective implementation of human rights principles and to encourage a pro-bono culture among the legal profession.
+As Burundi is one of the poorest countries in the world, with over 70% of the population below the poverty line, most people cannot afford a lawyer upon arrest, and formidable barriers exist to people accessing justice.
 In the past two years, the number of people in prisons dramatically increased and prison conditions deteriorated.
 Many of the people provided with assistance are young, poor, and bear marks of torture.
+By educating the public about their legal rights, IBJ's social media, SMS, and Street Law campaigns have effectively prevented individuals from becoming entangled in the justice system without proper protection.
+Generally, the Burundian population has limited awareness of fundamental rights, and high levels of illiteracy.
+Development will occur in Burundi only if there is high-level support for justice reform and broader understanding of individual rights.
+By organizing rights awareness events reaching hundreds of individuals, IBJ made